• Washing & Drying

 Function: simple, functional forms

-TENMOKU (Ceramic)
+TENMOKU [Ceramic]

-Origin: Kyoto, Japan (contemporary masters)
+Origin: Kyoto, Japan (ancient origin, contemporary revival)

 Material: iron-rich glazed stoneware